 Although a study on motorcycle crashes conducted by the NHTSA found that lower extremity injuries were the most common type of injury in motorcycle accidents, head injuries tended to result in the most severe and potentially deadly damage to riders.

 If you have been involved in a motorcycle accident, you may be entitled to compensation for your injuries.
-At Sabuco, Beck, Hansen, Massino, and Pollack, P.C., we may be able to help you get the compensation you need to recover from your injuries either through an insurance company settlement or by filing a personal injury lawsuit.
+At Sabuco Beck, P.C., we may be able to help you get the compensation you need to recover from your injuries either through an insurance company settlement or by filing a personal injury lawsuit.

 Compensation through Insurance Company Settlements: In the aftermath of a motorcycle accident, you will likely be contacted by an insurance company representative who will question you about your claim.
 It is important to speak with an experienced motorcycle accident attorney before making any kind of statement regarding the accident or your injuries.
 In an effort to save money and increase profits, many insurance companies will seek to undervalue your claim, downplaying your damages and injuries.
 Others will attempt to deny your claim completely and may end up using what you say against you to do it.
 Speak with an attorney before making statements or before signing any type of agreement with an insurance provider.